Scandium-44: Titanium-44 generation

-The 44Ti /44Sc generator represents a secular equilibrium system with a half-life ratio between parent and daughter of ca. 130 000.
-Consequently, 50% of saturation activity is generated every 3.97 hours, and identical 44Sc batch activities very close to saturation may be eluted each day. >97% elution efficacy for 44Sc and very low breakthrough of < 5*10−5 % of 44Ti.
+The 44Ti/44Sc generator represents a secular equilibrium system with a half-life ratio between parent and daughter of about 128,000, which can be treated as virtually infinite.
+Consequently, half the saturation activity is generated every four hours (44Sc half-life), and identical 44Sc batch activities very close to saturation may be eluted each day.
+One can attain >97% elution efficacy for 44Sc and very low breakthrough of <5*10−5 % of 44Ti.